calebnance/jekyll_blog-calebnance/_posts/jekyll/2018-06-18-speeding-up-jekyll-builds.markdown

 excerpt: speeding up your jekyll build with this quick tutorial
 comments: true
 categories: jekyll
-tags: code development jekyll howto tutorial
+tags: code development optimization tutorial howto jekyll
 ---
 Last night I started to get annoyed with how long I was having to wait for Jekyll to rebuild my blog.
 It's been a gradual thing here in the past couple months, as I started to add more articles... it would get slower.
 So I decided to get to the bottom of it.
 Finally.